UNIVERSE-HPC/course-material/scientific_computing/sparse_linear_algebra/04-scipy-sparse.md

 name: Scipy.sparse and problems
 dependsOn: ["scientific_computing.sparse_linear_algebra.03-finite-difference"]
 tags: []
+learningOutcomes:
+  - Sparse matrix types available in `scipy.sparse`.
+  - A few different direct solvers in Scipy for sparse matrics.
+  - Construct a FD matrix using `scipy.sparse`.
 attribution:
   - citation: This material has been adapted from material by Martin Robinson from the "Scientific Computing" module of the SABS R³ Center for Doctoral Training.
     url: https://www.sabsr3.ox.ac.uk